AndrewNgo-ini/agentic_rag/README.md

 ## Acknowledgments

-- OpenAI for their API and models
+- Gemini for their API and models
 - FastAPI framework
 - Contributors and maintainers